On Site Activity Co-ordinator

 Site Logistics

-You’ll support the management team with any operational challenges that might arise
+You’ll support the management team with any operational challenges that arise, contributing flexibly and helping to keep the centre running smoothly.

 team 2 showing their work on world water pollution, and presenting it in the hall